 dc.subject

-For more information on metadata fields in DSpace, refer to our internal .
+For more information on metadata fields in DSpace, refer to our internal RRP metadata guidelines.

 If a field has multiple entries, separate them by using double pipes ||.
 For example, if an item has two authors or multiple subject headings, enter each of them separated by double pipes.